apohllo/ror-tasks/task-1/Readme.md

 **Predicate** expectation is used to check if the object possess given feature.
 This expectation uses the common Ruby idiom of methods that end with a question mark, i.e. `empty?`.
-To write expectation testing such features, we have to remote the question mark and prepend the name of the method with `be_`, so `empty?` becomes `be_empty`.
+To write expectation testing such features, we have to remove the question mark and prepend the name of the method with `be_`, so `empty?` becomes `be_empty`.
 This feature was illustrated earlier.

 **Exception** expectations are used to check if given exception is raised in the